al1sant0s/tstodlc/README.md

 the actual path to your server dlc repository (the places where all the dlcs are).

-If you do this correctly, a new directory under /path/to/server/dlc/ will be created with the same name you've used for your dlc directory, in this example a new directory named _SuperSecretUpdate_ would be made.
+If you do this correctly, a new directory under /path/to/server/dlc/ will be created with the same name you've used for your dlc directory, in this example a new directory named _SuperSecretUpdate/_ would be made.
 The subdirectories would be zipped and placed into this new directory.
 Finally, the tool will find and update the necessary **DLCIndex-XXXX.zip** file.

 ## Updating package entries